Elton John's best TV outfits, ranked by glorious excessiveness

 Elton John in Central Park New York

 In 1981, Elton John trotted into Central Park to make a TV movie out of a concert he performed there.
-Not only does he have three costume changes (see a third colorful outfit with loud reflectors in the video below), but he finishes it all by waddling out in a Donald Duck costume in time to sing "Your Song."
+Not only does he have three costume changes, but he finishes it all by waddling out in a Donald Duck costume in time to sing "Your Song."